 A street gang can be described as a relatively durable, predominantly street-based group of children who see themselves (and are seen by others) as a discernible group for whom crime and violence is integral to the group's identity.

 An Organised criminal group is a group of individuals normally led by adults for whom involvement in crime is for personal gain (financial or otherwise).
 This involves serious and organised criminality by a hard core of violent gang members who exploit vulnerable young people and adult.
 This may also involve the movement and selling of drugs and money across the country, known as 'county lines' because it extends across county boundaries.
+It is a tactic used by groups or gangs to facilitate the selling of drugs in an area outside of the area in which they live, often coordinated by mobile phone and reducing their risk of detection.
+It almost exclusively involves violence, intimidation and the offer of money or drugs.
+Young people can become indebted to gang/groups and exploited in order to pay off debts.
+Young people may be going missing and travelling to market or seaside towns often by rail but sometimes car or coach.
+They may have unexplained increases in money or possessions.
 Young men and women may be at risk of sexual exploitation in these groups.

 Children may be involved in more than one 'gang', with some cross-border movement, and may not stay in a 'gang' for significant periods of time.
 Children rarely use the term 'gang', instead they used terms such as 'family', 'breddrin', 'crews', 'cuz' (cousins), 'my boys' or simply 'the people I grew up with'.

 Safeguarding should focus on young people who are vulnerable of making the transition to gang involvement as well as those already involved in gangs.
 Practitioners should be aware of particular risks to young people involved in gangs from violence and weapons; drugs and sexual exploitation.